 Is Michael Jordan married?

 Jordan married Cuban-American model Yvette Prieto on April 28, 2013.
-They have been married for seven years.
+They have been married for eight years.

 Previously Jordan was married for 17 years to Juanita Vanoy.
 They divorced in 2006.

 How many children does Michael Jordan have?

 He had three children - Jeffrey (age 32), Marcus (age 30), Jasmine (age 28) - with his first wife, Juanita Vanoy.
 He has two children - Victoria, Ysabel (twins, age seven) - with his current wife, Yvette Prieto.